 - 1. Vendor meetings TBD and coordinated by the vendor project manager. - a.
-Includes face to face and virtual meetings as agreed upon by the DOC and the vendor. - b.
-Weekly meetings throughout the length of the project between the DOC workgroup and vendor project manager. - c.
-These meetings will include status updates, percent of project complete, issues impacting target completion date and action items. - 2.
-Internal DOC workgroup will co-lead the content development with insight and feedback from the vendor. - 3.
-The DOC workgroup will work collectively with the vendor to ensure written content fits the program scope, action and audience appropriately. - 4.
+Includes face to face and virtual meetings as agreed upon by the UJS and the vendor. - b.
+Weekly meetings throughout the length of the project between the UJS workgroup and vendor project manager. - c.
+These meetings will include status updates, milestones complete, issues impacting target completion date and action items. - 2.
+The UJS workgroup will co-lead the content development with insight and feedback from the vendor. - 3.
+The UJS workgroup will work collectively with the vendor to ensure written content fits the program scope, action and audience appropriately. - 4.
 Outline project management milestones. - a.
-Identify when test sessions will occur during major components of development along with all other details associated with the major components listed in the previous section. - 5.
-Identify and share other creative enhancements and opportunities for the Department to embark on during this development process. - 6.
+Identify when test sessions/sprints will occur during major components of development along with all other details associated with the major components listed in the previous section. - 5.
+Identify and share other creative enhancements and opportunities for UJS to embark on during this development process. - 6.
 Quarterly report on website usage and performance. - 7.
-Explain your recommendation for hosting on State of South Dakota servers vs. vendor-hosted servers. - 8.
-Security scans and assessments (see 3.9 for more details on IT requirements) conducted prior to launch date. - a.
-What this means is that we will need the website near completion (90-95 percent complete) by September 22, 2023.
-Launch date no later than October 6, 2023.
+Define and explain your recommendation for hosting on State of South Dakota servers vs. vendor-hosted servers.

+- 8. Security scans and assessments (see 3.9 for more details on IT requirements) conducted prior to launch date. - a.
+The website will need to be near completion (90-95 percent complete) by December 1, 2024 to allow ample time for meeting security protocols.
+Launch date no later than January 2, 2025.